Aller au contenu

 The language is automatically inferred from the first URL segment.

-• If the first segment matches a language configured in the project → it is used
+• If the first segment matches a configured language → it is used

 • Otherwise → the project’s default language is applied

-This makes it possible to: - support monolingual projects without extra configuration - share the same templates across multiple languages
+This allows: - monolingual projects without configuration - shared templates across multiple languages

 / defaultLang index